Link: The Faces of Evil and Zelda: The Wand of Gamelon: Re-evaluation and infamy

 The games' soundtracks drew mixed responses.
 Zelda Elements felt it was "average" and not up to the usual Zelda quality, while Schneider described the soundtrack as "redbook audio CD pop".
 This has been contested by other reviewers, who described it as diverse, high-quality and superb with an adventurous upbeat tempo blending "delicious '80s synth", electric guitar, panpipes, marimbas, and other unusual instruments.

 Despite the largely negative reception that the games have received, there have been a few positive reviews as well.
 Both Danny Cowan of 1UP.com and John Szczepaniak of Hardcore Gaming 101 praised Faces of Evil and Wand of Gamelon as among the best games on the CD-i.
 Szczepaniak in particular suggested that several of the magazines that had rated and reviewed Wand of Gamelon and Faces of Evil had engaged in hate campaigns having never even played the game.
 Their praises drew from the games' detailed, well-drawn in-game backgrounds (which was described as both Gigeresque and Monet-esque) and "pretty decent" gameplay, although both criticized the controls.
-According to Szczepaniak, the games' controls work best when played with a hardwired three-button CD-i control pad, as opposed to the CD-i's "crappy infrared remote".
+According to Szczepaniak, the games' controls work best when played with a hardwired three-button CD-i control pad, as opposed to CD-i's "crappy infra-red remote".

-In a periodical for Retro Gamer magazine, Szczepaniak suggested that the natural comparison of the games by reviewers to the quality of games in the rest of the Zelda series was an improper comparison to make, arguing that when reviewed in their own right, the games were actually excellent.
+In a periodical for Retro Gamer magazine, Szczepaniak suggested that the comparison made by reviewers between the quality of the CD-i duology and the rest of the Zelda series was unfair, arguing that when reviewed in their own right, the games were actually excellent.
 Contrary to what were described as "lies perpetuated about [Faces of Evil and Wand of Gamelon]", Retro Gamer described the games as "astoundingly good" and rated them together as number ten in its "Perfect Ten Games" for CD-i.
 While acknowledging that they were non-canonical, the games were praised for exhilarating pacing and superb gameplay design.

 In popular culture

 Morshu has gained notoriety as an Internet meme.

-Various characters from the game, including shopkeeper Morshu, wizard Gwonam, and King Harkinian, have gained notoriety as Internet memes, and have been featured in fan-made 3D animations and YouTube poop parody videos.
+Various characters from the game such as shopkeeper Morshu, the wizard Gwonam and King Harkinian have gained notoriety as Internet memes, having been featured in fan-made 3D animations and YouTube Poop videos.
 (Note: Attributed to multiple references:)